To put it simply, glowing client reviews are the bomb.

 A Nielson study on advertising and media showed that 92% of all consumers trust earned media, such as social or personal testimonials, above all other forms of advertising.

-Another study discovered that over 90% of consumers stated that reviews always impact their buying decisions.
+Another study discovered that over 90% of consumers stated that client reviews always impact their buying decisions.

 Thanks to the internet, it’s easier than ever before for a person to position themselves as an authority, a guru, or an expert.